 Students must demonstrate mastery of the subject material included in the popular al-Kitaab series through book II or its equivalent on-site language placement exam taken during orientation.
 Students failing to meet the equivalency will have one opportunity to retake the placement exam.
-Students failing to demonstrate equivalency on their second attempt can be automatically enrolled in the CIEE Amman Language and Culture program.
+Students failing to demonstrate equivalency on their second attempt can be automatically enrolled in the Council on International Educational Exchange (CIEE) Amman Language and Culture program.
 Confirmed students are also asked to complete an online oral interview with CIEE Arabic Language staff in Jordan as part of the pre-departure process.

-for the Arabic Language program (at bottom of page) and syllabi (scroll to the right to open syllabi PDF).
+for the Arabic Language program at the bottom of page and syllabi

 Use the following resources to learn about courses on UCEAP:

 You are required to take a full-time course of study while abroad.
-22.5 to 27 quarter/15 to 18 semester UC units per semester are required; four courses.
+24 quarter/16 semester UC units on this program: 4 courses.

 Internships, Research, and Independent Study

 Internships, research, and independent study are not possible with this program.